cloudmesh/cloudmesh-mpi/doc/chapters/wsl.md

 ## Installing WSL on Windows 10

 WSL is a layer that allows the running of Linux executables on a Windows machine.
-This broadens the number of commands able to be run and creates more flexibility.

 To install WSL2 your computer must have Hyper-V support enabled.
-THis doe snot work on Windows HOmew and you need to upgrade to Windows Pro, Edu or some other Windows 10 version that supports it.
+This does not work on Windows Home and you need to upgrade to Windows Pro, Edu or some other Windows 10 version that supports it.
 Windows Edu is typically free for educational institutions.
 The HYper-V must be enabled from your Bios and you need to change your settings if it